geo2france/MapStoreExtension/docs/user_guide/getting_started.en.md

   `[number] - (field_name) field_value`.
 - `ADMIN` / `ROLE_ADMIN` has full permissions.
 - If a field is `required` and empty, it stays editable even if `editable` is `false`.
+- `auto` fields stay read-only and are populated at save time.
 - Spatial restriction key supported by the plugin is `restrictedArea`.
+- A WFS-T HTTP `200` response that contains an XML error is treated as a failure and shows an error notification.